Biology

 Biology and scientific principles involved in the conservation and management of marine mammals.
 Current regulations and methodologies are critically reviewed and evaluated.
 Controversies concerning conservation, ecological balance, and specific governmental constraints in the face of a changing environment will be discussed.BIOL 609 Physics in Medicine (Units: 3)

-Prerequisites: PHYS 121 and BIOL 230 or equivalents; or consent of the instructor.
+Prerequisites: PHYS 121 and BIOL 230 or equivalents; or permission of the instructor.

 BIOL 612 Human Physiology (Units: 3)